Katikistan/Notes/Networking.md

 The recursive DNS is more efficient in terms of network and client resources, but the iterative DNS is more secure because it does not rely on a single DNS server.
 ## Network Address Translation (NAT)
+all local is funneled into the router and leave as one ip and return as one ip, in the router the (global) ip is converted to a (local) ip.

 here are hundreds of thousands of home networks, many using the same address space, 10.0.0.0/24.
 Devices within a given home network can send packets to each other using 10.0.0.0/24 addressing.
 However, packets forwarded beyond the home network into the larger global Internet clearly cannot use these addresses (as either a source or a destination address) because there are hundreds of thousands of networks using this block of addresses.
 That is, the 10.0.0.0/24 addresses can only have meaning within the given home network.
 But if private addresses only have meaning within a given network, how is addressing handled when packets are sent to or received from the global Internet, where addresses are necessarily unique?
 The answer lies in understanding NAT.

 The NAT-enabled router does not look like a router to the outside world.
 Instead the NAT router behaves to the outside world as a single device with a single IP address.
 In Figure 4.25, all traffic leaving the home router for the larger Internet has a source IP address of 138.76.29.7, and all traffic entering the home router must have a destination address of 138.76.29.7.
 In essence, the NAT-enabled router is hiding the details of the home network from the outside world.